madcrow/Anduril_LowBatteryWarning/README.md

 which could potentially be reduced to  cca.
 1mA.~~

 **(3)**

 Ramping safety timeouts are rendered ineffective if notification is received during manual ramping.
 OK... bear with me on this one:

-          When the warning kicks in
+          If the warning kicks in
     WHILE you are ramping up / down (by 1H / 2H),
     AND   you let the notification run its course (i.e don't abort it by releasing the button), AND   you continue ramping till the ceiling,